 Make Sure Your Visitors Find Your Website

 Having 404 error pages and bad directs can really affect your website on multiple levels.
-For one thing, it will hurt your SEO because Google does not understand where pages go and where they are supposed to point to.
+For one thing, it will hurt your SEO.
+Google follows links on your website and nothing more.
+Thus, if a link leads to the wrong location, Google will think it is correct, and index it.

 I hope the tutorial was able to show you how easy it is to track and redirect 404 error pages in WordPress using a plugin.
 Simply install it, make your changes, and watch your website SEO come back and search functionality restore to how it should be.